AlecZadikian9001/BrickDNS/README.md

 The purpose of this project is to make exact geo coordinates more memorable and easily transferrable between humans by giving each set of coordinates, down to 1/100000th of a degree for latitude and longitude, a unique and grammatically correct 4-word sentence (which we call a "BrickDNS sentence" in this document) to identify it.
 This is not only easier than dealing with number/address/city combinations but totally non-ambiguous and usable anywhere in the world.
 Street addresses sometimes have ambiguity or can be misinterpreted, unlike BrickDNS sentences.
 Different locations with in a building will have different BrickDNS sentences associated with them.

 This is a proof of concept / prototype, but many existing services could implement it.
 For example, Apple's Siri could take BrickDNS sentences instead of street addresses when the user wants to navigate somewhere.
 On the non-tech side, people could very easily memorize exact locations and give each other their exact coordinates by verbal communication of BrickDNS sentences.
+I also mentioned possible usage in the military to one of the Cal Hacks staff who asked about our project.

 }